somersbmatthews/wdi-10-sinatra-activerecord-fullstack-lab/README.md

 ### 3. Application controller

 Create a barebones ApplicationController.
 What does that inherit from?
-Give it a '/' default get route and a 404 route.
-Hint: try `not_found`.
+Give it a '/' default get route.

 <details>